ANYTHING GOES (Paramount 1956) Paramount Home Video

-Amidst this bombastic mélange, Gaynor’s rendition of the title track is drowned by a chorus of cavorting dancers, tossing her about the scenery like a rag doll.
-Jeanmarie’s fracturing of ‘I Get A Kick Out Of You’ transforms the subtly erotic ditty into ghoulish nightmare, complete with a chorus of skinny and leering male dancers wearing top coats without shirts beneath.
-The whole crazy affair comes to a painful finale with ‘Blow Gabriel’ an uninspired bit of kitsch that unites Crosby, O’Connor, Gaynor and Jeanmarie for a bit of nimble footed, but flatly executed narcissism against one of the ugliest impressionist backdrops in musical history.
-Ironically, ‘Anything Goes’ is a film where anything and everything went – including artistic sensibilities in chic good taste.
+Mitzi Gaynor’s rendition of the iconic title track is virtually drowned out by a chorus of cavorting dancers (whose footwork does not match the taps heard on the pre-recorded soundtrack), tossing her about the proscenium like a rag doll.
+Worse, Gaynor is forced to warble a revised version of the song, even changing the reference from ‘four-letter words’ to ‘three-letter words’ (which makes no sense), as ‘four-letter’ implied obscenities the Hollywood censor would, quite simply, not tolerate.
+Jeanmarie’s thickly accented and fractured version of ‘I Get A Kick Out Of You’ sticks in the craw, its subtly erotic slink turned ghoulish by a pack of anorexic, leering male dancers, in top coats sans dress shirts.
+The whole crazy affair culminates in a wildly dull finale; ‘Blow Gabriel, Blow’; the most uninspired bit of super-kitsch in the piece, to unite Crosby, O’Connor, Gaynor and Jeanmarie for a bit of nimble-footed, if flatly executed narcissism, set against one of the ugliest impressionist backdrops in musical history.
+Ironically, Anything Goes became a film where anything and everything went – including all hope of achieving even a modicum of artistic sensibilities or chic good taste.

 FILM RATING (out of 5 - 5 being the best)